Preston, Oklahoma

+History

 First known as Hamilton Switch, and now unrecognizable from the past, Preston was once a highly prosperous community, thriving mainly from the oil boom, as did many of the surrounding communities.
 Later on, as the oil industry quieted in Preston, it served as a station for restocking trains and running cattle trails, loading water from Frisco Lake.

-Many remnants of the station may be found throughout parts of Preston.
-Many old cattle trails and roads, though overgrown, are still distinguishable as such due to the heavy use and traffic.
+The post office was established December 13, 1909.
+It was named for an Okmulgee oilman, Harry Preston.

 It currently has two schools, three churches, a single gas station, feed store, a heating and air company, and a hair salon, as well as a fire protection business and the offices of Oklahoma Rural Water District No. 2.

 Demographics

 Education

-Preston Public School is the school district serving the town.
+Preston Public School is the school district serving the community.

 Transportation

 Preston is served by U.S. Route 75, a major national north/south artery for much of its length, currently running from the Canada–US border at Noyes, Minnesota to Dallas.

 Preston is also on Old Highway 75, being the previous two-lane alignment of US-75 running north to Beggs and south to Okmulgee.